The Risk of Staying in Control

 Illustrated by me (A. Coulibaly) with canva.com and Gemini by Google

+One conversation stayed with me.
 It was with a peer from another organisation.
-The exchange was passionate, thoughtful and honest.
-We were not disagreeing about the principle of localisation.
-At least not at first.
+The exchange was honest and thoughtful.
+We were not disagreeing about localisation, at least not at first.

 “I support localisation, as long as it helps us deliver faster, cheaper, and with less risk to us.”